- A wise alternative to a full-size truck

 Mid-size trucks effectively replaced compact trucks about 15 years ago, when the Dakota, the Tacoma, and the Frontier all were nudged up in size and mission.
 Compact trucks like the Chevy Colorado were left behind—until now.

-At the same time, it's a real rival for full-size truck buyers in its top versions, punching far above its class with full-size towing and hauling capacity, not to mention horsepower, too.
+At the same time, it's a real rival for full-size truck buyers in its top versions, punching far above its class with full-size towing and hauling capacity, not to mention horsepower.

 Between its three body styles and trio of trims, the Chevy Colorado caters to some distinctive bands of truck drivers.
 Those who haul passengers often will want the four-door crew cab, with a either a 5- or a 6-foot pickup bed.
-Solo drivers with more functional needs can make do with the extended-cab Colorado, with its standard 6-foot bed.
+Solo drivers with more functional needs can make do with the extended-cab Colorado and its standard 6-foot bed.
 Regardless of cab, front passengers in the Colorado will find copious amounts of space, surrounded by high-quality materials.
 Drivers are treated to a driving position that's more natural than that found in the Tacoma and Frontier.
 Rear seats are big enough for two child safety seats or act as tight accommodations if you plan on piling full-sized adults in the back thanks to a lack of legroom.
 The bolt-upright seatbacks don't help, either.

 Fuel economy ratings for the Colorado range from 20 mpg city, 27 highway, 22 combined rating achieved by the rear-drive turbodiesel Colorado.
 Many buyers may not opt for the oil burner, and the Colorado's mileage returns with an inline-4 aren't as lucrative as one might expect; an automatic, rear-drive Colorado only manages 20/27/22 mpg.
 The V-6 fares better against the competition and full-size trucks.
 The bigger engine can return up to 18/26/21 mpg.